Photo by Heather LaBow, First Place winner of the 2014 FSW/NPPA “Free Speech Everyday” photo contest.

 K-12 schools, colleges and universities, individuals and organizations are all encouraged to recognize and celebrate Free Speech Week.
 In short – everyone!

 We invite you to send us examples of what your school or organization is doing to firstname.lastname@example.org

 As an Individual or Family:

 - RAISE FREE SPEECH AWARENESS by telling your friends about FSW.
-Talk to your kids about freedom of speech and how it affects their lives.
+Talk to your kids about freedom of speech and press freedom and how it affects their lives.

 - EXERCISE YOUR FREE SPEECH RIGHT by posting a message online.
 Compose a poem.
 Display a bumper sticker.
 Keep a journal.
 Write a letter to the editor.
-Speak out at a rally.
 Express yourself in the ways that work best for you.
 Just let your voice be heard!

 - GET OTHERS INVOLVED by talking to the organizations you belong to.
-Tell them about FSW, and ask them to be partnering organizations.
+Tell them about FSW, and ask them to participate.